Composition Academy

 Designed for pre-college and adult participants, this offering includes:

-Performance of the students' newly composed works by one of the following trios of their choice: Trio 1: clarinet, cello, piano OR Trio 2: violin, horn in F, piano
+• Performance of the students' newly composed works by one of the following trios of their choice: Trio 1: flute, viola, marimba OR Trio 2: violin, bass clarinet, piano

-Performance will be scheduled upon the conclusion of the 12-week program.
+• Performance will be scheduled during the final week of the 12-week program.
 Participants are provided the opportunity to workshop their composition in-progress with the trio during week 9.

 Tuition: $800